-- 1. Oversee the development of the long-term and short-term Enterprise IT Strategic Plans. - Ensure that IT laws, IT regulatory guidelines and IT corporate standards are considered in the proper and effective implementation of IT risk management policies and procedures. - 3.
+1. Oversee the development of the long-term and short-term Enterprise IT Strategic Plans.

+- 2. Ensure that IT laws, IT regulatory guidelines and IT corporate standards are considered in the proper and effective implementation of IT risk management policies and procedures. - 3.
 Endorse IT related plans, IT projects, IT policy guidelines and procedures to the Board for approval. - 4.
 Has oversight of the IT Risk Management System. - 5.
 Review and endorse for approval of the Board the Enterprise IT Strategic Plans of the Parent Bank, its subsidiaries and affiliates. - 6.
 Evaluate and endorse for approval of the Board the IT Organizational Structure of the PNB Parent Bank and related entities belonging to the PNB Group foreign branches, domestic and foreign subsidiaries and affiliates. - 7.
 Review and endorse for approval of the Board the IT Risk Assessment of the PNB Group and its member entities. - 8.
 Review and endorse for approval of the Board IT policy guidelines and implementing procedures in related to IT functions, processes and systems and ensuring adherence to existing laws, rules and regulations, and global best practices; - 9.
-Review and inform the Board in a timely manner critical IT Projects and endorse approval of necessary IT budgets to support business plans and priorities.

-- 10. Oversee that IT Project proposals are consistent with the overall IT Strategic Plans. - 11.
+Review and inform the Board in a timely manner critical IT Projects and endorse approval of necessary IT budgets to support business plans and priorities. - 10.
+Oversee that IT Project proposals are consistent with the overall IT Strategic Plans. - 11.
 Monitor the IT Group performance, IT Projects and in-sourcing and out-sourcing activities of IT functions and services provided to related entities. - 12.
-Review and monitor significant IT concerns and corrective actions arising from regulatory examinations, internal audits and external reviews.

-2) Committee Members (as of December 31, 2016)

-(a) Executive Committee (Excom)
+Review and monitor significant IT concerns and corrective actions arising from regulatory examinations, internal audits and external reviews. - 2) Committee Members (updated as of September 30, 2017) - (a) Executive Committee (Excom)

-Office Name Date of Last Appointment No. of Meetings Held No. of Meetings Attended % Length of Service in the Committee Chairman (NED) Florido P. Casuela May 31, 2016 102 98 96 12 mos.
-Member (NED) Leonilo G. Coronel May 31, 2016 102 100 98 12 mos.
-Member (ED) Reynaldo A. Maclang May 31, 2016 102 89 87 12 mos.
-Member (NED) Christopher J. Nelson May 31, 2016 99 81 82 11 mos.
-Member (NED) Lucio K. Tan, Jr. May 31, 2016 102 59 58 12 mos.
-Member (NED) Michael G. Tan May 31, 2016 102 79 77 12 mos.
+Office Name Date of Last Appointment No. of Meetings Held (Jan. to Sept.
+2017) No. of Meetings Attended (Jan. to Sept.
+2017) % Length of Service in the Committee (from date of last appointment) Chairman (NED) Florido P. Casuela April 25, 2017 66 65 98.48 5 mos.
+Member (NED) Leonilo G. Coronel April 25, 2017 66 66 100 5 mos.
+Member (ED) Reynaldo A. Maclang April 25, 2017 66 62 93.94 5 mos.
+Member (NED) Christopher J. Nelson April 25, 2017 66 62 93.94 5 mos.
+Member (NED) Lucio K. Tan, Jr. April 25, 2017 66 42 63.64 5 mos.
+Member (NED) Michael G. Tan April 25, 2017 66 61 92.42 5 mos.

-^{}The Non-Voting Members, Mr. Felix Enrico R. Alfiler, Mr. Federico C. Pascual and Ms. Florencia G. Tarriela, are likewise invited to attend the Executive Committee meeting
+\The Non-Voting Members, Mr. Felix Enrico R. Alfiler, Mr. Federico C. Pascual and Ms. Florencia G. Tarriela, are likewise invited to attend the Executive Committee meetings.